sdmishra123/Data-Minning-Project/README.md

 > F1 score <br/>
 > AUC  <br/>

 The below image shows the model performance for the top 5 models that were fitted.
-Among all the models Adaptive Boosting performed the best for 80%-20% train-test data spilt.
-With 94.6% AUC and the Recall rate was noted as 93%.<br/>
+Among all the models "Adaptive Boosting" performed the best for 80%-20% train-test data spilt. <br/>

+### With 94.6% AUC and the Recall rate was noted as 93%.<br/>

 ![alt text](https://github.com/sdmishra123/Data-Minning-Project/blob/master/Model%20Perf.JPG)<br/>